Ashsirha/30_Day_30_projects/project_30_advanced_credit_card_fraud_detection/README.md

-# Project 23: Credit Card Fraud Detection
+# Project 30: Advanced Credit Card Fraud Detection

 ## Objective
 The objective of this project is to build a machine learning model to detect fraudulent credit card transactions.
 This is a classic example of an imbalanced classification problem, where the number of fraudulent transactions is very small compared to the number of legitimate transactions.